wexi/amforth-shadow/doc/source/UG/linux.rst

    Total time: 4 seconds
    >

-There should be a number of new files in this directory:
+After this step, there  should be a number of new files in the
+directory:

 .. code-block:: bash